Mary Jo Read Scholarships for Undergraduates

 Mary Jo Read Scholarship

-To be eligible, a student majoring in Geography must be enrolled in at least 12 credits of classes during the year the award will be paid out, and achieve junior or senior standing by the end of summer in the year they apply.
-Applications are due early in
+To be eligible, a student majoring in Geography must be enrolled in at least 12 credits of classes each semester of the year the award will be paid out, have a minimum 3.0 cumulative GPA, be a declared Geography major, and achieve junior or senior standing by the end of summer in the year they apply.
+Students who are graduating mid-year may be eligible for a half-year scholarship.

 Mary Jo Read Travel Scholarships